lbarker/palekai.org/_posts/2023-08-28-PechoRock.md

 <p>

 <h2>Advance Purchases</h2>
-We encourage you to purchase raffle tickets and your plate lunch in advance.
+We encourage you to purchase raffle tickets and your plate lunch in advance by September 20th.
 Venmo: @PKO-StephTran
 <p>

 <h2>Course Info (subject to conditions)</h2>